 The school's 33-credit master of arts in higher education administration prepares learners for management positions in adult education centers, postsecondary institutions, and nonprofit organizations in the field.
 Students complete 11 required courses such as higher education staffing, program budgeting, and workforce training.
 The program also incorporates coursework on higher education systems and community college administration.

 Students complete this master's in higher education online program through asynchronous and synchronous courses, with the latter including live audio conferencing.
-Learners can complete the entire curriculum online aside from the capstone course, which must be defended on campus.
+Learners can complete the entire curriculum online, though it is possible travel to Laramie for a capstone defense could be required.

 Students can access several online resources, including online research consultations, access to a librarian, and a bookstore.
 Learners can also take advantage of online tutoring, synchronous and asynchronous writing help, an online job board, career services, and advising.